chakravala/Grassmann.jl/README.md

 julia> collect(W) # all mixed basis elements Grassmann.Algebra{⟨-++++---⟩*,256}(v, v₁, v₂, v₃, v₄, w¹, w², w³, w⁴, v₁₂, v₁₃, v₁₄, v₁w¹, v₁w², ...
 ```
-Compile-time type operations make code optimization easier.
+In addition to the direct-sum operation, several other operations are supported, such as `∪,∩,⊆,⊇` for set operations.
-Additionally to the direct-sum operation, several others operations are supported, such as `∪,∩,⊆,⊇` for set operations.
+Due to the design of the `VectorBundle` dispatch, these operations enable code optimizations at compile-time provided by the bit parameters.
 ```Julia
 julia> ℝ+ℝ' ⊇ vectorspace(1)
 true